mohit2708/PHP/InterviewQuestions.md

 **[⬆ Back to Top](#table-of-contents)**
 ### Ques.
 What is Constructor ?
+__Ans.__
-__Ans.__ Constructors are special function/method which is automatically called when an object is created.
+* Constructors are special function/method which is automatically called when an object is created.
+* the construct function starts with two underscores (__)!

 #### Types of  Constructor ?